 Constructing, equipping, and operating the building represents the best in government organizations partnering to share a national asset.
 Most importantly, participants leave with greater proficiency in preventing dangerous radioactive and nuclear materials from being transported illegally across international borders.

-As part of a training exercise, Ukrainian and Moldovan border security officials stand by to use detection instruments to find “smuggled” radioactive materials in a shipping container.
+About the photos: As part of a training exercise, Ukrainian and Moldovan border security officials stand by to use detection instruments to find “smuggled” radioactive materials in a shipping container.
 The container triggered a radiation portal monitor when it rolled into the building on a semi-truck.

 Thanks to research at Sandia National Laboratories, magnetically imploded tubes called liners, intended to help produce controlled nuclear fusion at scientific “break-even” energies or better within the next few years, have functioned successfully in preliminary tests.